 "Well, our site is currently built on (insert closed source, proprietary CMS here), but we'd like to switch to WordPress.
 Is that possible?"
 It's a question that's posed to our St. Louis web development company fairly often, and it's a good one to ask.

 Maybe you built your site a long time ago on Drupal, DNN or Wix, and your organization has since outgrown that solution.
 Maybe you've realized that your closed-source CMS is expensive to maintain and difficult for your team to use.
 Regardless of the reason, the answer to that question is, "Yes, we can help your company migrate to WordPress!"

 It could also be that you've never liked your current CMS, but the idea that you could profit from switching to a different option never occurred to you.
 After all, you already invested in web design and development for the platform you're on, so what would be the use of starting the process all over again?
-Well, we'll break down some of the reasons it could be worth it.
+Well, our St. Louis WordPress web design agency will break down some of the reasons it could be worth it.

 We’ve said it before and we’ll say it again; the user experience on your site is everything.
 And you can’t just have good user experience on desktop alone.
-These days, about 51% of all web traffic comes from mobile devices.
-With over half the traffic online coming from mobile, responsive web design is a basic necessity for any site.
+These days, nearly 55% of all web traffic comes from mobile devices.
+With this trend, responsive web design is a basic necessity for any site.
 Not to mention, Google has started to decrease the SEO ranking of sites that it finds to be lacking in mobile-friendliness or that load slowly on mobile.

-Need help evaluating your site and deciding if it’s time to make a change?
-Get in touch with our talented web design and development team today!
+Need help evaluating your site and deciding if it’s time to migrate to WordPress?
+Get in touch with our talented St. Louis WordPress web design team today!